Chicken Wings Website - Online Shop

 (I hope I am explaining this right)

-You mean like the 25 gal tank between the compressor and regulator?
-Thinking
+You mean like the 25 gal tank between the compressor and regulator? ::thinking::

-I'm guessing I can charge the tank up to 150psi, set the regulator down under 30 and airbrush for a couple hours before the compressor has to start again.
-Grin The reason I can't do fine work is that my brush is an external mixing, suction fed type with a fairly large jet.
+I'm guessing I can charge the tank up to 150psi, set the regulator down under 30 and airbrush for a couple hours before the compressor has to start again. ;D The reason I can't do fine work is that my brush is an external mixing, suction fed type with a fairly large jet.
 If I try to dial it down very fine it gets really inconsistent.
-But I'm sure going to try this weekend.
-Drinking
+But I'm sure going to try this weekend. ::drinking::

 Phil

-tundra_flier
+Offline tundra_flier

-Alpha Rooster
+• Alpha Rooster

-It's not an old plane, it's a classic!
+• It's not an old plane, it's a classic!

 « Reply #80 on: February 10, 2007, 01:39:10 AM »